 Humans are not particularly good at accurately estimating time over a long stretch.
-We’re pretty good at estimating about a minute, but any longer, and our brains have a hard time predicting with any level of accuracy.
+After about a minute, our brains have a hard time predicting with any level of accuracy.

 Don’t believe me?
-Just try sitting alone in a room without a watch or a clock anywhere, and guess when it feels like 10 minutes have passed.
+Try sitting alone in a room without a watch or a clock anywhere, and guess when 10 minutes have passed.

-With the exception of sitting and counting every second for 10 minutes, I can almost say for sure that you’re going to be pretty far off from an accurate guess.
+Without sitting and counting every second for 10 minutes, you’re going to be pretty far off from an accurate guess.
 This effect only gets larger and larger as we try to predict larger and larger amounts of time.

 So how do we measure the amount of time it will take to get a project done, if not by the clock?